facebook pixel Skip to Main Content

 For the complete list of application requirements, please reference the instructions in the Nursing Program Application.

-General application requirements for the Nursing Program are listed below as well as specific details for each individual BSN program:
+General application requirements for the Nursing Program are listed below, as well as specific details for each individual BSN program:

-• Acceptance to Idaho State University
+• Acceptance to Idaho State University, including submission of all official transcripts

 • School of Nursing Academic Advising Appointment